brendanmcfarland/brendanmcfarland.github.io/about.md

   Why's this site exist?
 </p>

 To share some personal musings / experiences on life and hobby projects.
-I'm a big believer in life being about the effort/experiences along the way, hence the name strive.space
+I'm a big believer in the most interesting part of stories being the effort.

 ## Author